On the traversability of wormhole solutions in asymptotically safe gravity: The Spherical Case

 \begin{widetext}

 \end{widetext}

 \end{itemize}

 Let us highlight here that under a particular choice of parameters, namely $\omega_t=1$, $\omega_T=8$ and $\kappa=\lambda=0$, we can recover exactly the result found by \cite{Nilton:2021pyi} on the state parameter $\omega$ on the throat in the Ellis-Bronnikov wormhole for small $\xi$ approximation.
+This result reinforces that the most general result for the zero-tidal wormhole in ASG is achieved by considering $\omega=\omega_{(0)}+\omega_{(1)}$ as considered here.

 Finally, analogously to the previous section, in order to study the traversability in the present context, we need to investigate the regions in the space of parameters where all the above conditions are simultaneously satisfied.